adria0/tesseracts/README.md

-# rustalleda
+# tesseracts
 A minimalistic block explorer to learn rust.

-This is an experimantal block explorer written in rust, the name comes from the famous catalan chef [Carme Ruscalleda](https://en.wikipedia.org/wiki/Carme_Ruscalleda).
+This is an experimantal block explorer written in rust.
 At this moment it comes with the folowing features (checked items) and there's a roadmap for the next ones (unchecked items)

 - [X] Last blocks page
 - [X] Show block